bw0rth/pync/docs/source/getting-started.rst

 This simple idea of redirecting input and output lets you talk to all kinds of servers.

-Send a get request to a HTTP server
+Send a GET request to a HTTP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. tab:: Unix